If you owe creditors who keep calling asking you for money, you should think twice. Not about paying. But, about trying to negotiate your debt.

 - New agreed to terms.

 The thing to keep in mind is that most debt collectors are not going to be in a hurry to get this to you.
-That means you may need to draft your own agreement and mail it to them.
+That means you may need to draft an agreement and mail it to them.

-What do you include in an agreement?
+What should be in your agreement?
 You need to include all of the above details.
-It should also include wording advising that once the debt is paid that they agree to report that to all of the three credit reporting agencies.
-The agreement should also provide a time in which they must respond to dispute the terms and that failure to respond at all, means they agree to what you have sent to them.
+It should also include wording advising that once you pay the debt, they agree to report that to all of the three credit reporting agencies.
+The agreement should also provide a time in which they must respond to dispute the terms and that failure to respond at all, means they agree with what you have sent to them.